Ben Klassen: Entrepreneurship

+After receiving his degree in electrical engineering, he worked for a time as an electrical engineer for Northern Electric in Montreal.
+In 1945, Klassen moved to Los Angeles, where he met Henrie Etta McWilliams.
+They married in 1946.
+The couple had one child, a daughter, born in 1951.

-Klassen established a real estate firm in Los Angeles in partnership with Ben Burke.
+Klassen established a real estate firm there in partnership with Ben Burke.
 Believing that his partner was prone to drinking and gambling, Klassen eventually bought him out and became sole proprietor.
-He hired several salesmen, including Merle Peek, who convinced him to buy large land development projects in Nevada.
-Klassen and Peek started a partnership called the Silver Springs Land Company, through which they founded the town of Silver Springs, Nevada.
-In 1952, Klassen sold his share of the company to Phillip Hess for $150,000 and retired.
+Merle S. Peek was one of several salesmen hired by Klassen to help him with his business; Peek encouraged Klassen to invest in land development in Nevada.
+Klassen and Peek started a partnership called the Silver Springs Land Company, establishing Silver Springs, Nevada.
+In 1952, Klassen, who came to greatly dislike Peek, sold his share of the company to Phillip Hess for $150,000 and retired.

-On March 26, 1956, Klassen filed an application with the U.S. Patent Office to patent a wall-mounted, electric can opener which he marketed as Canolectric.
+On March 26, 1956, Klassen filed an application with the U.S. Patent Office to patent a wall-mounted, electric can opener marketing it as Canolectric, which, alongside his real estate development, made him quite wealthy.
+It sold about 50,000 units.
 In partnership with the marketing firm Robbins & Myers, Klassen created Klassen Enterprises, Inc. In the face of competition from larger manufacturers that could provide similar products more cheaply, Klassen and his partners dissolved the company in 1962.